 .html extension to indicate that this will be a document written in HTML.
 The blue circle returns to a grey

 x and we know that our file's content has been saved.

 Atom offers developers the ability to customize the editor's settings and shortcuts.
 We can access the Settings view on a Mac by holding down the Command key (

 ,), then releasing both.
-Or, on a Windows machine, we can hold down the control key (
+On a Windows machine we can hold down the control key (

 ctrl), press down the Windows key, then release both.